 Prior to the development of FTQ360, Ed had implemented quality controls in hundreds of construction companies.
 He developed ISO 9001-based customized quality systems, certification programs, and audit protocols for general contractors, subcontractors, suppliers, insurance companies, and trade associations.

 Ed authored First Time Quality’s quality assurance and quality control plan templates, which are a leading industry resource used by thousands of construction companies for the development of project-specific QA/QC plans.

-Ed is the developer of FTQ360, a construction inspection and reporting software used by general contractors, specialty subcontractors, and engineers throughout North America.
+Ed is the developer of FTQ360, a construction quality management and inspection software used by general contractors, specialty subcontractors, and engineers throughout North America.